Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.2.2 =
+* All Pro features now included in the free version!
+* Updated Japanese translation.
+* Updated Polish translation.
+* Updated Portuguese translation.
+* Added Romanian translation.
+* Fixed a tab layout bug in IE 7.
+* Fixed UTF-8 characters outside the domain name being encoded incorrectly (may only work with Curl).
+* Fixed a missing translation in email notifications.
+* Fixed a rare "only variables can be returned by reference" notice.
+* Added a donation button and a MaxCDN ad to the Settings page.
+* Added a "Go to Settings" button to the Broken Links page, and a "Go to Broken Links" button to the Settings page.
+* Settings page now looks better on small screens.
+* Email notifications are now enabled by default.
+* "Link status" in the search form no longer defaults to the currently displayed filter/view.
+* Made the "installation failed" message a bit more helpful.

 = 0.9.7.2 =
 * Added Polish translation.